apparentorder/awsipv6/web/zola/content/faq.md

 # Frequently Asked Questions

-**This page is work in progress.
-Maybe in a few weeks?**
+## This page is work in progress.
+Maybe in a few weeks?

 This page will host FAQs regarding IPv6 support on AWS in general.
 It will also cover a few items for this site, mainly regarding the service endpoint data collection.

-In the meantime, some quick facts about the service API endpoint data:
+## Service API Endpoints: Raw Data

 First of all, the raw data is available in several formats: